pluralsight/guides/draft/front-end-javascript/creating-an-optimized-multi-user-offline-first-application/article.md

 # Creating the list

 So, let's start using `Ionic 2` and `Angular 2`.
-First we need to create the shopping list page.
+First we need to generate the shopping list page.

 ```
 $ ionic g page shopping-list